soupi/learn-haskell-blog-generator/src/05-glue/01-markup_to_html.md

   -> Html.Structure
 ```

 True to its name, it really "maps" before it "folds".

 You might pause here
 and think, "this 'map' we are talking about isn't specific for lists; maybe
 that's another abstraction?"
 Yes.
 It is actually a very important and
 fundamental abstraction called `Functor`.
-But I think we had enough abstractions for this chapter.
+But I think we have enough abstractions for this chapter.
 We'll cover it in a later chapter!

 ## Finishing our conversion module